Suillus spraguei: Ecology, habitat and distribution

-The eastern white pine (Pinus strobus) is the predominant North American mycorrhizal associate of S. spraguei.
+Pinus strobus (eastern white pine) is the predominant North American mycorrhizal associate of S. spraguei.

-In nature, Suillus spraguei forms ectomycorrhizal relationships with five-needled pine species.
+In nature, S. spraguei forms ectomycorrhizal relationships with five-needled pine species.
 This is a mutually beneficial relationship where the hyphae of the fungus grow around the roots of the trees, enabling the fungus to receive moisture, protection and nutritive byproducts of the tree, and affording the tree greater access to soil nutrients.
 S. spraguei produces tuberculate ectomycorrhizae (covered with wart-like projections) that are described as aggregates of ectomycorrhizal roots encased in a fungal rind, and rhizomorphs that are tubular fungal cords with a hard outer sheath.
 The fungus has ecological host specificity, and in natural soils can only associate with white pine, a grouping of trees classified in subgenus Strobus of the genus Pinus.
 Under controlled pure culture conditions in the laboratory, S. spraguei has also been shown to form associations with red pine, pitch pine, and loblolly pine.
 Asian populations have been associated with Korean pine, Chinese white pine, Siberian dwarf pine and Japanese white pine.

-In North America, fruit bodies appear earlier than most other boletes, as early as June (bolete fruit bodies generally begin to appear in July–September), but they may be found as late as October.
-Mushrooms can be parasitized by the fungus Hypomyces completus.
+In North America, the fruit bodies appear as early as June, earlier than most other boletes (which generally begin to appear July–September), but they may be found as late as October.
+The mushrooms can be parasitized by the fungus Hypomyces completus.
 In the asexual stage of H. completus, it appears initially as patches of whitish mold on the surface of the cap or stem that rapidly spread to cover the entire mushroom surface and produce conidia (asexual spores).
 In the sexual stage, the mold changes color, progressing from yellow-brown to brown, greenish-brown and eventually black as it makes perithecia, asci-containing sexual structures that produce ascospores.
 The perithecia are pimply and give the surface a roughened texture.